Your Parsonage House

 The Diocese insures the buildings as part of a block insurance policy.
 Clergy are responsible for the insurance of the contents.

-Although the deadline for 2021 grant applications has passed, further applications will be considered on an ‘ad hoc’ basis during the year.
-Please use the Internal Decorations Grant Form to give us details of the internal decorations you are proposing to carry out, together with an approximate estimate of the cost of materials.
+Applications for 2022 are open until the end of March 2022.
+After that, further applications will be considered on an ‘ad hoc’ basis during the year.
+Please use the 2022 Internal Decorations Grant Form to give us details of the internal decorations you are proposing to carry out, together with an approximate estimate of the cost of materials.

-Send the completed form to the Estates Department.
+Send the completed form to the Barbara Young.

 If approved, costs of materials will be reimbursed on production of appropriate receipts/invoices.